Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 The Orthodox Holy Trinity Cathedral – or the Catedrala Mitropolitana – is a spectacular place of worship.
 In our opinion, it ranks as the most beautifully decorated religious building in Sibiu.

 Dating to 1904, the Orthodox Cathedral features astounding Byzantine architecture.
-From the front façade, visitors can see the two soaring red and yellow striped towers and a semi-circular stained-glass window.
+From the front façade, you can see the two soaring red and yellow striped towers and a semi-circular stained-glass window.

-However, it is the inside of the Cathedral that is truly impressive.
+However, it is the inside that is truly impressive.
 A giant chandelier hangs from the central dome, illuminating the spacious church – as well as the gorgeous iconostasis and exquisitely painted walls.

 #20 Parade along Strada Nicolae Balcescu